geomex/metstation/README.md

 #### Using the Webcrawler

-Once in proper environment, you will neeed to make use of the webcrawler by runnint the following in the command line.
+Once in proper environment, you will neeed to make use of the webcrawler by runninG the following in the command line and follow the questions prompted.

 ```
 python snotel_webcrawler
 ```

-And follow the questions prompted.

-#### How to run the dashboard